openvinotoolkit/openvino/tools/pot/openvino/tools/pot/algorithms/quantization/accuracy_aware/README.md

 - `"max_iter_num"` - maximum number of iterations of the algorithm.
 In other words, maximum number of layers that may be reverted back to floating-point precision.
 By default it is limited by the overall number of quantized layers.
 - `"maximal_drop"` - maximum accuracy drop which has to be achieved after the quantization.
 Default value is `0.01` (1%).
-- `"drop_type"` - drop type of the accuracy metric:
+- `"drop_type"` - a drop type of the accuracy metric:
     - `"absolute"` - the (default) absolute drop with respect to the results of the full-precision model.
     - `"relative"` - relative to the results of the full-precision model.
 - `"use_prev_if_drop_increase"` - the use of network snapshot from the previous iteration when a drop